Geo-AID/Geo-AID/geo-aid-book/src/reference/types/bundle-types.md

 ## Point collections

 Point collections are simply ordered collections of points.
-It is never a seperate entity, only an abstraction over a set of points.
+It is never a separate entity, only an abstraction over a set of points.
 Denoted as `<length>-P`.
 If `<length>` is given as `0`, it means a collection of any length.
 Most functions that accept points as arguments, also accept point collections.

 ## Named Bundles